studersi/test-4/tutorial-7/README.md

 ###Step 6: Suppressing false alarms: Disabling individual rules

-This simple way of dealing with a *false positive* is to simply disable the rule.
+The simple way of dealing with a *false positive* is to simply disable the rule.
 This takes very little effort, but is of course potentially risky, because the rule is not being disabled for just legitimate users, but for attackers as well.
 By completely disabling a rule we are thus restricting the capability of *ModSecurity*.
 Or, expressed more drastically, we’re pulling the teeth out of the *WAF*.
 This is not something we want in practice.
 Nevertheless, it is important to know how this simple method works.

-Above we saw a list of alarms we can use to provoke the *Nikto* security scanner.
+FIXME: Above we saw a list of alarms we can use to provoke the *Nikto* security scanner.
 One rule, which *Nikto* along with legitimate browsers sometimes violate is 960015: Request Missing an Accept Header.
 Due to this rule, alarms on a normal server occur quite frequently.
 This is a reason for disabling the rule.

 In our configuration file we have marked out two places to put the *ignore rules*.
 Once before the *core rules* and a second time after the *core rules*: